vladdou/ms4-of-stories-shop/README.md

 ![mockup image](static/images/README/mockup.png)

-This site is a webshop for Of Stories that sells collections of handmade goods for your home.
-Users can choose to view all products or filter them by category.
+This is a webshop for my own brand Of Stories that sells collections of handmade goods for your home.

 ---